nameeraf/Data-8/README.md

 # Projects

-Project1: World Progress
+Project 1: World Progress (Exploring data about population growth, life expectancy, fertility rate, mortality rate and poverty rate for different countries using a dataset from Gapminder.org to learn more about the world)

-Project2: Diet and Disease
+Project 2: Cardiovascular Disease (Investigating the major causes of death in the world e.g. diabetes and cardiovascular disease, and the link of cardiovascular disease to factors such as diet using a dataset)

-Project3: Classification
+Project 3: Classifying Movies (Classifying movies according to genre based on the number of times words occur using a k-nearest-neighbors classifier)

 # Homeworks

-HW1: Causailty and Expressions
+HW 1: Causality and Expressions

-HW2: Arrays and Tables
+HW 2: Arrays and Tables

-HW3: Table Manipulation and Visualisation
+HW 3: Table Manipulation and Visualisation

-HW4: Functions, Histograms, and Groups
+HW 4: Functions, Histograms, and Groups

-HW5: Functions and Iteration
+HW 5: Applying Functions and Iteration

-HW6: Probability, Simulation, Estimation, and Assessing Models
+HW 6: Probability, Simulation, Estimation, and Assessing Models

-HW7: Testing Hypotheses
+HW 7: Testing Hypotheses

-HW8: Confidence Intervals
+HW 8: Confidence Intervals

-HW9: Central Limit Theorem
+HW 9: Bootstrap, Resampling, CLT

-HW10: Linear Regression
+HW 10: Linear Regression

 HW11: Regression Inference